 Applications will first be subjected to Town Staff and Committee review for compliance with the law as to eligibility.
 For those applications passing the initial review, the applicants will be asked to make personal presentations at Committee hearings.
-These presentations are scheduled for October 14 and October 21, 2021.
-All applicant presentations will be held in accordance with Town Council Emergency Ordinance regarding electronic meetings.
+These presentations are scheduled for October 13 and October 20, 2022.
 Each applicant will be notified by email (please make sure to provide a valid email address) of the time scheduled for its presentation.